 What Made For iPhone Hearing Aids are Available?

 Initially, both iPhone hearing aids were Receiver In Canal hearing aid types.
 GN Resound updated their LiNX with the LiNX 2 platform which was a full range of hearing aids including In The Ear and Behind The Ear hearing aids.
 While the platform had ultra small CICs, they weren't, in fact, compatible with iPhone connection, so you could say it was a bit of a con.
 Starkey upgraded their platform as well, launching the Halo 2 and more recently the Livio.
 They kept to RIC devices only.
 Nearly every hearing aid brand has launched a Made For iPhone hearing aid or aids plural.
-The full line up of MFI hearing aids is:
+The full line up of Bluetooth hearing aids is:

 - the Philips Hearlink range (new in 2019)